What you'll need:

 1. Preheat machine and portafilter.
 Purge group head with hot water for a few seconds.

-2. Grind the coffee quite fine, but probably not as fine as your grinder will go (unless you have a pretty cheap grinder).
+2. Grind the coffee quite fine, but probably not as fine as your grinder will go (unless you have either a really cheap grinder (sub-$100), or a really expensive one ($1k+)).

 3. Evenly distribute the coffee in the portafilter basket by tapping a bit on each side with your hand.